YD525/SSELexicon/README.md

 What still supports me are a few kind and encouraging comments from users on the forums.
 That’s all I have left — and I’m truly, deeply moved by their support.

+9DM has at least 3,000 downloads, but on Nexus, it only shows 490 unique downloads.
+It's already been updated from version 1.0 to 2.0, and a month has passed.
+I can't hold on any longer.
 ---

 ## 🖼️ UI Icon